-In compliance with the provisions of section 7(1 and 2f) of FRC Act of 2011:
+To comply with the requirements for the controls over financial reporting aspect of the provisions of section 7 (1 and 2f) of the FRC Act of 2011:

-- (1) Every public interest entity is required to file, on annual basis, its audited financial statements including a report on Management assessment on internal control over financial reporting, to the Council. - (2) The chief executive officer and the chief financial officer or officers or persons performing similar functions in a public interest entity's annual report shall certify that- - (a) the signing officer has reviewed the report; - (b) based on the knowledge of the officer, the report does not contain: - (i) any untrue statement of a material fact, or - (ii) omit to state a material fact, which would make the statement, misleading in the light of the circumstances under which such statement was made; - (c) based on the knowledge of such officer, the financial statements and other financial information included in the report fairly present in all material respects the financial condition and results of operations of the entity as of and for the period presented in the report. - (d) the signing officers- - (i) are responsible for establishing and maintaining internal controls. - (ii) have designed such internal controls to ensure that material information relating to the entity and its consolidated subsidiaries is made known to such officers by others within those entities particularly during the period in which the periodic reports are being prepared; - (iii) have evaluated the effectiveness of the entity's internal controls as of a date within 90 days prior to the report; - (iv) have presented in the report their conclusions about the effectiveness of their internal controls based on their evaluation as of that date; - (e) the signing officers have disclosed to the Auditors of the entity and Audit Committee - - (i) all significant deficiencies in the design or operation of internal controls which would adversely affect the entity's ability to record, process, summarise and report financial data and have identified for the entity's Auditors any material weakness in internal controls, and - (ii) any fraud, whether or not material, that involves management or other employees who have a significant role in the entity's internal controls; - (f) the signing officers have identified in the report whether or not there were significant changes in internal controls or other factors that could significantly affect internal controls subsequent to the date of their evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.
+- (1) Every public interest entity is required to file, on annual basis, its audited financial statements including a report on Management assessment on ICFR, to the Council. - (2) The chief executive officer and the chief financial officer or officers or persons performing similar functions in a public interest entity's annual report shall certify that- - (a) the signing officer has reviewed the report; - (b) based on the knowledge of the officer, the report does not: - (i) contain any untrue statement of a material fact, or - (ii) omit to state a material fact, which would make the statement, misleading in the light of the circumstances under which such statement was made; - (c) based on the knowledge of such an officer, the financial statements and other financial information included in the report are fairly present in all material respects the financial condition and results of operations of the entity as of and for the period presented in the report.

+- (d) the signing officers- - (i) are responsible for establishing and maintaining internal controls; - (ii) have designed such internal controls to ensure that material information relating to the entity and its consolidated subsidiaries is made known to such officers by others within those entities, particularly during the period in which the periodic reports are being prepared; - (iii) have evaluated the effectiveness of the entity's internal controls as of a date within 90 days prior to the report; - (iv) have presented in the report their conclusions about the effectiveness of their internal controls based on their evaluation as of that date; - (e) the signing officers have disclosed to the Auditors of the entity and the Audit Committee/equivalent body - - (i) all significant deficiencies in the design or operation of internal controls which would adversely affect the entity's ability to record, process, summarise and report financial data and have identified for the entity's Auditors any material weakness in internal controls, and - (ii) any fraud, whether or not material, that involves management or other employees who have a significant role in the entity's internal controls; - (f) the signing officers have identified in the report whether or not there were significant changes in internal controls or other factors that could significantly affect internal controls subsequent to the date of their evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.